A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Examples

 \section{Examples}

-In this section, we apply the abstract framework developed in this article to two more concrete examples: the stochastic Navier-Stokes equations on a sphere and a class of stochastic reaction-diffusion equations.
+In this section, we apply the abstract framework developed in this article to two concrete examples: the stochastic Navier-Stokes equations on a sphere and a class of stochastic reaction-diffusion equations.
 The examples are chosen in order to highlight the techniques that can be used to verify the assumptions of our results and to get some idea of their scope of applicability.
 In particular, the Navier-Stokes equations provide an example where bounds on the Jacobian are not very uniform, so that an initial condition dependent control is required in Assumption~\ref{ass:global}.
 The stochastic reaction-diffusion system on the other hand satisfies very strong a priori bounds, but Assumption~\ref{ass:basic} is not verified with the usual choice $\CH = L^2$, so that one has to work a bit more to fit the equations into the framework presented here.
+Our strategy is as follows: in a first section, we provide a simplified version of our results.
+We tried to find a formulation that strikes a balance between powerful results and easily verifiable assumptions.
+This general formulation will then be used by both of the examples mentioned above.